-Last month we pitted Time Warner Cable against Dish Network, as well as DirecTV vs Dish Network.
+Last month we pitted Time Warner Cable against DISH, as well as DirecTV vs DISH Network.
 This time let’s see what happens when we compare TWC to satellite TV provider DirecTV.
 Since DirecTV only offers television service, we’ll just look at how it compares to Time Warner Cable’s TV service, and not TWC’s multi-service bundles that include phone, internet, and TV.
-(Although, if you’re interested, read this comparison between Time Warner Cable and Comcast which includes bundled services.)
+(Although, if you’re interested, read this comparison between Time Warner Cable and Comcast’s XFINITY which includes bundled services.)

-Time Warner Cable reported approximately 12 million TV service providers as of the second quarter of this year, while DirecTV has about 20 million subscribers.
-Both Time Warner Cable and DirecTV lost television subscribers in the second quarter of this year, 191,000 and 84,000, respectively.
+Time Warner Cable reported approximately 12.5 million TV service providers as of the second quarter of 2014, while DirecTV has about 20 million subscribers.
+Both Time Warner Cable and DirecTV lost television subscribers in the second quarter of 2014, 191,000 and 84,000, respectively.
 The loss was greater than expected for TWC, and, only the second loss reported in DirecTV’s history.
 While Q2 is traditionally a slow time for TV service providers, experts attribute some of the decline to cord-cutting and streaming services such as Netflix and Hulu Plus.

-Time Warner Cable offers three TV service packages: Basic TV, Standard TV, and Digital TV.
-The Basic TV plan provides at least 20 channels, the Standard TV plan 70+ channels, and the Digital TV plan over 200 channels.
+Time Warner Cable offers three TV service packages: Starter TV, Standard TV, and Preferred TV.
+The Starter TV plan provides at least 20 channels, the Standard TV plan 70+ channels, and the Preferred TV plan over 200 channels.
 Prices for the plans range from $19.99 to $49.99 per month, which are good for 12-months when you sign up.
 Of course, those are just base plans, and do not include fees for additional equipment, premium channels, taxes, or installation.